Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 "Dele will now undergo a period of rehabilitation with our medical staff, with the expectation of returning to training in early March."

-The former MK Dons midfielder now miss at least seven fixtures across four competitions over the next six weeks.
+The former MK Dons midfielder now miss at least eight fixtures across four competitions over the next six weeks.

 More to follow.